SciCrunch/scibot/README.md

 11. create a screen session
 12. in the screen session run `cd scibot; ./guni.sh` you should create a link to the log files folder in ~/scibot/
 13. get letsencrypt certs using certbot, follow directions [here](https://certbot.eff.org/docs/using.html) (prefer standalone)
+14. alternately if using a cert from another registrar you may need to bundle your certs `cat my-cert.crt existing-bundle.crt > scicrunch.io.crt` (see https://gist.github.com/bradmontgomery/6487319 for details)
-14. before or after starting gunicorn you need to run `sudo yum install nginx && sudo cp ~/scibot/nginx.conf /etc/nginx/nginx.conf && sudo service start nginx`
+15. before or after starting gunicorn you need to run `sudo yum install nginx && sudo cp ~/scibot/nginx.conf /etc/nginx/nginx.conf && sudo service start nginx`
-15. run `python sync.py` in another screen
+16. run `python sync.py` in another screen (if run in a terminal with a different environment you need to run step 10 again first)

 ## Retrieving data